freedomofpress/securedrop/docs/apparmor_profiles.md

 Repeat.

-The apparmor profiles are saved in `/etc/apparmor.d/` There are two profiles:
+The AppArmor profiles are saved in `/etc/apparmor.d/` There are two profiles:
  - usr.sbin.tor
  - usr.sbin.apache2